vojtechruz/spring-web-cert-notes-4.2/README.md

 ###Spring Rest Support

-- @ResponseStatus (HttpStatus.OK) can set HTTP response status code
+- @ResponseStatus can set HTTP response status code
     - If used, void return type means no View (empty response body) and not default view!
     - 2** - sucess (201 Created, 204 No Content,...)
     - 3** - redirect